A federal government Website managed by the U.S. Department of Health and Human Services

 Measles is a contagious disease that is caused by a virus.
-Measles starts with fever, runny nose, cough, red eyes, and sore throat.
-It’s followed by a rash that spreads over the body.
-Measles virus is highly contagious virus and spreads through the air through coughing and sneezing.
+Measles starts with a fever, runny nose, cough, red eyes, and sore throat.
+It’s followed by a rash that spreads over the entire body.
+Measles virus is a highly contagious virus and spreads through the air through coughing and sneezing.
 Measles can be prevented with vaccination.

 Children should receive two doses of MMR:

 MMRV vaccine is licensed for children 12 months to 12 years old and may be used in place of MMR vaccine if varicella vaccination is also needed.
 A health care provider can help decide which vaccine to use.

 MMR vaccine is very safe and effective.
 MMR vaccine is the best way to protect children against measles and to prevent them from spreading the disease to others.

 Anyone born during or after 1957, who has never had measles or has never been vaccinated, is at risk for measles.
 They should get at least one dose of the MMR vaccine.
 Two doses are recommended for adults at increased risk, such as students in college, trade school, and training programs, international travelers, and health care professionals.